What are you researching?

 Algal DHA/EPA

-Plant-based source of DHA and EPA from microalgae — the same source fish get their omega-3s from.
-Suitable for vegetarians/vegans.
-Equivalent bioavailability to fish oil.
+Plant-based DHA and EPA sourced directly from microalgae — the same source fish get their omega-3s from.
+Offers all the cardiovascular and brain benefits of fish oil without the fishy taste, ocean contaminants, or environmental concerns.

 HeartCognition